MathStuff/Matrices/README.md

 C.setFeatures() #Can be used to fix column naming issues, sets the column names to defaults

-C.setcoldtypes() #Can be used to fix column type related issues, sets the column names to what first row carries
+C.setcoldtypes() #Can be used to fix column type related issues, sets the column types to what first row carries

 ```